A Bootstrap Multigrid Eigensolver: Notation and preliminary results

-Throughout this article, $x \lesssim y$ and $z \gtrsim w$ are used for convenience to represent $x \leq c_1 y$ and $z \geq c_2 w$ respectively, where $c_1$ and $c_2$ are two constants independent of the mesh size $h$ and eigenvalues.
-The constants in these inequalities may in certain cases depend on specific eigenvalue(s) and when such dependence exists, it will be stated explicitly.

-If $v\neq 0$, $b_h(v,v) = \norm{v}_{L^2(\G_h)}^2 > 0$, the coercivity and continuity of \eqref{eq:pb-wp} implies that $a_h(\cdot,\cdot)$ induces a bounded, compact, and self-adjoint operator, which is exactly the Laplacian-Beltrami operator defined in the distributional sense \eqref{eq:bl-cont}.
-By the Hilbert-Schmidt theory, and the spectrum theory of the Laplacian-Beltrami operator on compact surfaces (every closed surface being compact, see \cite{chavel1984}), problem \eqref{eq:pb-eig-dis} is a well-posed self-adjoint eigen-problem.
+If $ \bar v\neq 0$, $b_h( \bar v, \bar v) = \norm{v}_{L^2(\G_h)}^2 > 0$, the coercivity and continuity of \eqref{eq:pb-wp} implies that $a_h(\cdot,\cdot)$ induces a bounded, compact, and self-adjoint operator.
+By the Hilbert-Schmidt theory, and the spectrum theory of the Laplacian-Beltrami operator on compact surfaces (every closed surface being compact, see \cite{chavel1984}), problem \eqref{eq:pb-eig-dis} is a well-posed self-adjoint eigenvalue problem.
 The eigenvalues $\{\bar{\lambda}_i\}_{i=0}^{\infty}$ for problem \eqref{eq:pb-eig-dis} form a discrete sequence, starting from 0, with no accumulation point:

 Moreover, the eigenfunctions $\phi_k$ associated with $\bar{\lambda}_k$ are orthogonal in the sense that $b_h(\phi_i,\phi_j) = \d_{ij}$.